gravitational/teleport/examples/systemd/machine-id/README.md

 > For detailed instructions on configuring Machine ID, see
 > https://goteleport.com/docs/machine-id/introduction/

-Create a user for `tbot` to run as.
-In our example, this will be `teleport`.

-Determine the user that you want to be able to read the certificates that `tbot` produces.
-In our example, this will be `jenkins`.

 Create and fill out a configuration file for Machine ID at `/etc/tbot.yaml`.

 ```yaml